 We have planned phonics interventions as well as guided reading, individual reading support and the Read Write Inc program to support phonics.
 Whole school letters and sounds program planning to support early reading and delayed reading development at differentiated levels.
 Extra reading support from additional adults is provided if required, based on assessments including the Salford Reading Test.
+A teacher is "PHab test" trained to identify areas of literacy difficulty.
 Staff have worked with the Local Authority on delivering Speech and Language Interventions.